Table of Contents

 The flue gas (containing CO2) is cooled (between 318 and 323 K), and fed to the absorption column (scrubber) where the solvent absorbs CO2.
 The CO2-rich solution is fed into a heater to increase the temperature of the solution, then to a stripper column to release the CO2.
 The released CO2 is compressed, and the regenerated absorbent solution is cooled and recycled to the absorber column.
 Solvent regeneration is responsible for much of the “energy penalty” of the CO2 capture system because the steam that could otherwise be used to generate electricity is instead used in the solvent regeneration process.
 Development of advanced solvents – those that are chemically stable, have high CO2 absorption capacities, and have low regeneration energy requirements – continues to be an active area of research.

 Amines chemically react with CO2 via reversible reactions to form water-soluble compounds.
 Despite the low CO2 partial pressure in combustion flue gas, amines are capable of achieving high levels of CO2 capture due to fast kinetics and strong chemical reactions.
 However, the absorption capacity for commercially available amines is chemically limited, requiring two molecules of amine for each molecule of CO2.
-In addition, usable amine solution concentrations are typically limited by viscosity and corrosion.
+Besides, usable amine solution concentrations are typically limited by viscosity and corrosion.
 Therefore, current amine systems are only between 20 and 30 per cent amine with the remaining being water.
 Although the water present in the solution helps control the solvent temperature during absorption, which is an exothermic reaction, the water also requires significant amounts of sensible heating and stripping energy upon CO2 regeneration.

 4.1.1 Famous Solvents For Absorption